 You can help prevent cervical cancer by getting regular screening tests (called Pap tests) and follow-up care.
 A Pap test (sometimes called a Pap smear) is done in a doctor’s office or clinic.

-Most deaths from cervical cancer could be prevented by regular Pap tests.
+Most deaths from cervical cancer can be prevented if women get regular Pap tests.
 A Pap test can find abnormal (changed) cells before they turn into cancer.
 Pap tests can also find cervical cancer early, when it usually can be cured.

-- If your doctor or nurse gives you just a Pap test, get screened every 3 years.
+- If you have just a Pap test, get screened every 3 years.

-- If your doctor or nurse gives you a Pap test and an HPV test, get screened every 5 years.
+- If you have a Pap test and an HPV test, get screened every 5 years.

-If you are age 66 or older, ask your doctor if you need to get tested for cervical cancer.
+If you are age 66 or older, ask your doctor if cervical cancer screening is recommended for you.

 What happens during a Pap test?